hdShang/arxiv-daily/docs/cs-CL/2023-12-01/papers/231200678v2-the-efficiency-spectrum-of-large-language-models-an-algorithmic-surv.md

 ---
 layout: default
-title: The Efficiency Spectrum of Large Language Models: An Algorithmic Survey
+title: "The Efficiency Spectrum of Large Language Models: An Algorithmic Survey"
 ---

 # The Efficiency Spectrum of Large Language Models: An Algorithmic Survey